abiraihan/test_app/README.md

 1.	**Install PostgreSQL database**

-    In Kali Linux (aarch-arm64), comes with *PostgreSQL* Pre-Installed but if you want to install as different varient then you can follow along as below:
+    In Kali Linux (aarch-arm64), *PostgreSQL*  comes as Pre-Installed with teh distribution but if you want to install as different varient then you can follow along as below:

     - To check existing *PostgreSQL* Version
       - ```$ sudo apt show postgresql```